kumokay/my_learning/02_thrift/README.md

 # Getting Started with Apache Thrift

+using Apache Thrift v0.10.0.
+(Note: tried Apache Thrift v0.11.0 but cannot build the cpp example, so use v0.10.0 instead)

 ## Concepts

 see https://thrift-tutorial.readthedocs.io/en/latest/thrift-stack.html

-Note: tried Apache Thrift v0.11.0 but cannot build the cpp example, so use v0.10.0 instead

 ### other versions